-Article 21 Prohibitions
+Prohibitions

 - 1. Notwithstanding article 22, counsel shall not accept remuneration, in cash or in kind, from a source other than the client unless the client consents thereto in writing after consultation and counsel's independence and relationship with the client are not thereby affected. - 2.
 Counsel shall never make his or her fees contingent on the outcome of a case in which he or she is involved. - 3.
 Counsel shall not mix funds of a client with his or her own funds, or with funds of counsel's employer or associates.
-Counsel shall not retain money received on behalf of a client. - 4.
-Counsel shall not borrow monies or assets from the client.
+Counsel shall not retain money received on behalf of a client.

+4. Counsel shall not borrow monies or assets from the client.

-Article 22 Remuneration of counsel in the framework of legal assistance
+Remuneration of counsel in the frameworkof legal assistance

 - 1. The fees of counsel where his or her client benefits from legal assistance shall be paid exclusively by the Registry of the Court.
 Counsel shall not accept remuneration in cash or in kind from any other source. - 2.
 Counsel shall neither transfer nor lend all or part of the fees received for representation of a client or any other assets or monies to a client, his or her relatives, acquaintances, or any other third person or organization in relation to which the client has a personal interest. - 3.
-Where counsel is requested, induced or encouraged to violate the obligations under this article, counsel shall advise the client of the prohibition of such conduct and shall inform the Registrar as soon as reasonably practicable. - 4.
-Counsel shall inform the Registrar of any violations of the obligations under this article by any member of his or her defence team. - 5.
-The provision of information to the Registrar under paragraphs 3 and 4 of this article shall not be regarded as a violation of article 8 of this Code.
+Counsel shall sign an undertaking to respect the obligations under this article when accepting the appointment to provide legal assistance.
+The signed undertaking shall be sent to the Registry. - 4.
+Where counsel is requested, induced or encouraged to violate the obligations under this article, counsel shall advise the client of the prohibition of such conduct. - 5.
+Breach of any obligations under this article by Counsel shall amount to misconduct and shall be subject to a disciplinary procedure pursuant to this Code.
+This may lead to a permanent ban on practising before the Court and being struck off the list of counsel, with transmission to the respective national authority.

-Chapter 3 Relations with the Court and others
+Relations with the Court and others

-Article 23 Communications with the Chambers and judges
+Communications with the Chambers and judges